 Wedze helmets and masks are designed to form an integrated whole.

-The adjustment wheel plays a key role in keeping your helmet secure.
-This system can be easily and precisely adjusted at any time using the easily accessible dial that you can even use with your skiing gloves.
-It also gives you comfort and maximum safety.
+The adjustment wheel plays a key role in keeping your child's helmet secure.
+This system can be easily and precisely adjusted at any time using the easily accessible dial that you can even use with skiing gloves.
+It also provides comfort and maximum safety.
 Turn the dial to the right to tighten and to the left to loosen.

 EN 1077 Standard

-Standard EN 1077:2007 is a European standard that applies to helmets used for cranial protection during downhill skiing and snowboarding.
+The European standard EN 1077:2007 applies to helmets used for cranial protection during downhill skiing and snowboarding.
 This standard tests the ability to absorb shocks and resistance to penetration.
 There are 2 categories:

 - Class A: protects the top and back of the head, as well as the ears and the side of the head